tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Point Mass Gravity
 ##################

+| **Description**
-The point-mass gravity acceleration model can be created as indicated in the `API <https://tudatpy.readthedocs .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.acceleration.point_mass_gravity>`_.
+| The point-mass gravity acceleration model can be created through the :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.point_mass_gravity`
-It requires the following environment models to be defined:
+  factory function.

+| **Dependencies**
-- Gravity field for body exerting acceleration (see :ref:`environment_gravity_field_model` for non-default models).
+| 1.
+Gravity field for body exerting acceleration (see :ref:`environment_gravity_field_model` for non-default models).
-- Current state of body exerting acceleration, either from a pre-defined ephemeris model (see :ref:`environment_ephemeris_model`) or from the numerical propagation of the translational dynamics of the body exerting the acceleration.
+| 2.
+Current state of body exerting acceleration, either from a pre-defined ephemeris model (see
+     :ref:`environment_ephemeris_model`) or from the numerical propagation of the translational dynamics of the body exerting the acceleration.

 .. _spherical_harmonic_acceleration: